SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/christmas-hat/christmas-hat.md

 * Star
 * Symbol string of dots

-In case we have worked properly, we will receive figures identical to those in the examples.
+In case we have worked properly, we will obtain figures identical to those in the examples.

 ## Testing in the Judge System